Close Menu

 If there are costs in your case, then you pay those.
 But usually those costs are less than $100.
 Once we win your case, the attorney fee comes from your back benefit.
 But, to hire most lawyers, you have to pay upfront.
 We don’t work like that.
 You don’t have a job.
 So, the only way to pay us, is for us to win your case.
 That is our goal.
 Call and see what we can do for you.

 Additionally, we represent clients in many states, including Nevada, Utah, Idaho, and California.
-Find out more information about Nevada disability benefits here.
-Learn more about Utah disability benefits and California disability benefits here.
-We have information about Idaho disability benefits here.
+Find out more information about Nevada SSI and SSDI benefits here.
+Learn more about Utah SSD benefits and California SSDI benefits.
+We have information about Idaho SSI benefits.
 No matter where you live, we will answer your questions about workers’ compensation benefits.
 We want to be your legal team.

 Facebook Twitter LinkedIn